Sharing our journey of faith

 — Proverbs 19:17

-Not by replacing government systems—but by restoring what only the church can provide:
+How can your church help?
+Churches can help not by replacing government systems—but by restoring what only the church can provide:

 Feed people regularly, no questions asked